 When it comes to real estate, a foreigner is allowed to own a property with a freehold strata title deed in Cambodia, and the asset itself in US Dollar.
 Costs related to the buying process, such as taxes, are exactly the same as for locals.

 Thus, despite being less developed than its neighboring countries, Cambodia presents huge opportunities for foreign investors.

 Phnom Penh’s property market has been quite volatile over the years.
 Where are we in the cycle and is now the right time to buy?

 Phnom Penh´s property prices plunged by around 40% from 2009 – 2010 due to the global crisis.
 The housing market started to recover in 2011, buoyed by strong economic growth and the introduction of the new foreign ownership law passed in April 2010.

-This had given a very good insight about the potential of Phnom Penh being one of the untapped market.
+This had given a very good insight into the potential of Phnom Penh being one of the untapped markets.
 I do believe that the property market is still in the early stages of growth.

 You might be one step later than some investors, but you’re nine steps ahead of many others out there.

 In 2006, riverfront property was sold for around USD 1,800 per square meter on average in Shanghai.
 Prime real estate is sold with a significantly higher price tag in places like Thailand, Cambodia, and Vietnam at the moment.
 What are the benefits of buying luxury real estate in central areas compared to property in the medium segment and in fringe areas?

 The value proposition of luxury developments in a prime location is always the potential for capital appreciation.
 There’s no right or wrong to invest in luxury or medium segments.